Dinesh-Mane/Code-N-Conquer/1) Array /11) Container With Most Water /11) Container With Most Water.md

 # [11.
 Container With Most Water](https://leetcode.com/problems/container-with-most-water/description/)

 ## Problem Statement
-You are given an integer array height of length n.
-There are n vertical lines such that the two endpoints of the `i-th` line are at `(i, 0)` and `(i, height[i])`.
+Given n non-negative integers, each representing a vertical line on the x-axis with height height[i],
-Find two lines that, together with the x-axis, form a container such that the container contains the most water.
+> Find two lines such that they form a container that holds the most water.
-Return the maximum amount of water a container can store.

-**Constraints:**
-Only one valid pair will exist.
-You can't use the same element twice (i.e., don’t reuse index).
-Return the indices, not the values.
+Each vertical line is at coordinate i, and container's area =
+> min(height[i], height[j]) × (j - i)

 **Example**
 ```python
 Input: prices = [7,1,5,3,6,4]